Neural Embedding Compression For Efficient Multi-Task Earth Observation Modelling: EXPERIMENTS

 \textit{1.
 Scene Classification:} We choose the UCMerced land use dataset~\cite{ucmerced} for our scene classification task.
 It contains 21 classes, each with 100 images of size $256 \times 256$.
 We use a simple architecture comprising a pooling layer followed by a single linear layer, discarding the [CLS] token.
 For the pooling layer, we found the `AttentionPoolLatent' layer, as implemented in the `timm'~\cite{rw2019timm} library, to perform substantially better than other methods, such as average pooling.
 We train all models with a learning rate of $1.25 \times 10^{-4}$ and a batch size of $32$ for 400 epochs using the AdamW~\cite{adamw} optimizer with weight decay of $0.05$.

 \textit{2.
 Semantic Segmentation:} The Potsdam~\cite{potsdam} dataset is used for our semantic segmentation task.
 This dataset contains large images of urban areas with semantic segmentation labels for six classes.
 We process it as is standard~\cite{yamazaki2023aerialformer}, obtaining tiles of size $512 \times 512$.
 Unlike Wang~\emph{et al.}~\cite{rvsa}, we keep the `clutter' class and train with labels where the borders of semantic classes are ignored to avoid the ambiguity in labeling these.
 Additionally, we restrict ourselves to the RGB channels to remain compatible with the MillionAid pre-training.
 Most state-of-the-art models for semantic segmentation~\cite{rvsa,yamazaki2023aerialformer,cha2023billion} combine embeddings from different stages of the encoder.
-While \textit{NEC} can be extended to compress multiple levels of embeddings, we limit our investigation to the single embedding case.
+While \textit{NEC} can be extended to compress multi-scale embeddings, we limit our investigation to the single embedding case.
 We use a simple decoder composed of a first convolutional layer to reduce the embedding dimension by half, followed by six residual convolutional blocks.
 Then, we use two PixelShuffle~\cite{pixelshuffle} blocks to upscale the result by a factor of four.
 Finally, this output is passed on one branch to a main head with two convolutional layers with $128$ channels and on another branch to an auxiliary head with one convolutional layer with $64$ channels.
-The loss of the auxiliary head is added to the loss of the main head with a multiplicative factor of $0.4$.